libogonek/ogonek/reference/text.markdown

 *Requires*: `Container` is movable.

-*Effects*: Initialises an instance of `text` by moving the underlying storage of `that`.
+*Effects*: initialises an instance of `text` by moving the underlying storage of `that`.

 *Validation*: no validation is performed.